iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="appinventor.ai_david_taylor.Coronavirus_help2020 4 reviews"/>
 </p>

+> Great to see all the information bundled into one little package, unfortunately, because the app simply directs you to websites that are displayed within a web view, it's completely useless for offline use.<br> :date: __2020-05-30 11:49:56__

 > Hi I'm not criticising your app but my avast antivirus also detected that there was malware in your app so I wasn't able to install.
 Maybe this is something you want to look into<br> :date: __2020-04-28 03:51:39__